uppes/coroutine/README.md

 \coroutine_run(\main());
 ```

-Theses are in the examples folder.
+There after, review as below, the scripts in the [examples](https://github.com/symplely/coroutine/tree/master/examples) folder.

 ```php
 /**